sebastianpfischer/investment-portfolio/docs/basic_tutorial.rst

     cd temp/project
     investporto tbd ... in progress

-3. Add stocks to the portofolio
+3. Add stocks to the portfolio
 -------------------------------

 .. code:: bash